AdrianV/Craxe/test/benchmarks/readme.md

 The unfameous mandelbrot benchmark from the Haxe repository.
 It is again a memory allocation heavy benchmark.
 JVM and C++ are winners here, nim follows closely.

+Nim anon objects do not work here yet !